 Omnichannel success begins by creating a unique view of stock across all stores and distribution centers.
 To satisfy customer needs, retailers must quickly deliver merchandise to customers—regardless of where those customers make their purchases.

 Omnichannel return experiences require retailers to support returns at any location.
 So, regardless of where the order originated, you need a logistics strategy that allows your customers to return the merchandise at retail locations as well as distribution centers.

 CINCINNATI, OHIO -Taylor Logistics Inc. has awarded Pinnacle Data Technologies Inc., Norcross, Georgia, their 2019 Warehouse Partner of the Year award.
-Taylor established the “Warehouse Partner of the Year” program to honor companies that demonstrate a dedication to providing exceptional service and willingness to accommodate Taylor’s continued growth.
+Taylor established the “Vendor Partner of the Year” program to honor companies that demonstrate a dedication to providing exceptional service and willingness to accommodate Taylor’s continued growth.

 With the help of Pinnacle data’s president, Scott Phillips, Taylor was able to accomplish several warehousing projects throughout 2019.
 Including a total change in Taylor’s system by converting their WMS to eaches and then back to cases when needed, testing custom quality control code, along with inventory and outbound import/export EDI customization and bringing on new maps with new warehousing customers.
 Scott and Pinnacle are very quick to implement & react to any changes.